 - “Take time to question the advertising around you (do you actually need XYZ to be happy and healthy, or were you just told that you need it?)”

 - “Reflect on your values, and consider whether or not you even need to be optimized”

 Building skills at the CITRIS Invention Lab means a lot to undergraduates.
-“If you get all this experience as an undergraduate, you go into a research program afterwards and you have this whole library of tools and skills to help, push the research forward, and be a huge benefit to the research project as opposed to entry level,” says Myers.
+“If you get all this experience as an undergraduate, you go into a research program afterward and you have this whole library of tools and skills to help, push the research forward, and be a huge benefit to the research project as opposed to entry-level,” says Myers.

 Four of the five Nostrum team members (Chia, Kamegawa, Spektor, and Windsor) have become superusers of the lab this semester.
 The CITRIS Invention Lab now has the largest number of superusers in its 6-year history with 19 students, and more than half are women.